-Results in Table 2 suggest that the number of plots per household, labor availability (being a married household head) and access to MT extension increased the probability of adopting MT.
-However, age of the household head, seasonal rainfall and household assets reduced the likelihood of adoption.
-These results corroborate findings in Kuntashula et al. (2014) and Ngoma et al. (2016) for similar technologies in Zambia.
-The negative effects of assets on adoption merit further comment.
-Although I could not test these propositions empirically with the current data, it would appear perceptions about the technology are a factor.
-If MT is perceived to be a 'poor man's technology' that is targeted at food insecure households, wealthier households may shun it [personal communication with farmers during focus group discussions for similar work in Ngoma et al. (2016)].
-It may also be difficult to hire-in labor if MT is perceived to be labor intensive.
-In this case, having higher assets may not automatically imply higher adoption (Ngoma et al. 2016).
+Although not the primary focus of this paper, results in Table (2) suggest that the number of plots per household, labor availability (being a married household head) and access to MT extension increase the probability of adopting MT.
+However, age of the household head, seasonal rainfall and household assets reduce the likelihood of adoption.
+These results in general corroborate findings in Kuntashula et al. (2014) and (H Ngoma et al. 2016) for similar technologies in Zambia.
+The negative effects of assets on adoption merit further comments.
+Although I cannot test these propositions empirically with the current data, it would appear perceptions about the technology play a factor.
+If MT is perceived as a poor man's technology that is targeted at food insecure households, wealthier households may shun it [personal communication with farmers during focus group discussions for similar work in (H Ngoma et al. 2016)].
+It may also be difficult to hire in labor if MT is perceived to be labor intensive.
+In this case having higher assets may not automatically imply higher adoption (H Ngoma et al. 2016).